top of page

 US Route 60 (US 60) is a United States highway that runs east-west through central New Mexico.
 The highway is predominantly a two-lane facility, with 3-lane and 4 to 5-lane segments near larger populated communities like Socorro, Encino, Vaughn, Fort Sumner, Taiban, Melrose, Clovis, and Texico.

-The project study area for this segment of US 60 is from the westerly beginning of project (BOP) near milepost (MP) 203.6 easterly to the end of project (EOP) at MP 205.
+The study area for this segment of US 60 is from the westerly beginning of project (BOP) near milepost (MP) 203.6 easterly to the end of project (EOP) at MP 205.
 The segment is nearly two miles in length and runs through Mountainair serving as the primary main street.
-The figure above provides the project location.
+The figure below provides the study location.

 bottom of page